อาการถุงน้ำดีอักเสบ สาเหตุ การตรวจวินิจฉัย และการรักษาโรคถุงน้ำดีอักเสบ - Cholecystitis - Symotoms, Causes, Diagnosis and Treatment

 When to see the doctor

-If the pain causes you to feel uncomfortable and no longer be able to sit still, or you experience the pain with high grade fever, immediately seek emergency medical care nearby.
+If the pain causes you to feel uncomfortable and no longer be able to sit still, or you experience the pain with high-grade fever, immediately seek emergency medical care nearby.

 Risks and Causes

 Cholecystitis is normally caused by inflammation of the gallbladder.
-The factors frequently causing the inflammation is the block of the bile flow such as gallstones, tumor, and bile duct blockage which leads to infection of gallbladder.
-When these barriers block in the cystic duct , the bile builds up and causes inflammation.
+The factors frequently causing the inflammation are the block of the bile flow such as gallstones, tumors, and bile duct blockage which leads to infection of the gallbladder.
+When these barriers block the cystic duct, the bile builds up and causes inflammation.
 Some kinds of infection such as AIDS and certain viral infections are also triggers of the disease as well as blood vessel problems.
-When blood flow to gallbladder is insufficient from a very severe illness, it may lead to cholecystitis.
+When blood flow to the gallbladder is insufficient from a very severe illness, it may lead to cholecystitis.

-Diagnosis
+Diagnosis of cholecystitis

 Treatment